MSTor Home Page

 Licensing and downloading:

-Publications of results obtained with the MSTor - version 2017-B software should cite the program and/or the article describing the program.
+Publications of results obtained with the MSTor 2023 software should cite the program and/or the article describing the program.

 No guarantee is made that this software is bug-free or suitable for specific applications, and no liability is accepted for any limitations in the mathematical methods and algorithms used within.
 No consulting or maintenance services are guaranteed or implied.

-The use of the MSTor - version 2017-B implies acceptance of the terms of the licenses.
-The software may be downloaded here.
+The use of the MSTor 2023 implies acceptance of the terms of the licenses.
+MSTor 2023 can be downloaded here.

-The MSTor package is also available through the Computer Physics Communications Program Library
+The MSTor MSTor 2023 will soon also be available through the Computer Physics Communications

 Citations for the MSTor program